 - Appropriate definition of the Scope.
 Is important to define theISMS scope.
 The effort to implement ISMS is not the same when defining in its scope ALL processes of the organization, in a scope that includes only 1 or 2 mission processes.
 In this sense it is better to start with few processes and gradually increase the scope of the SGSI as it becomes more mature in information security.

 - Controls are not everything It is a mistake to believe that the implementation of the security controls included in Annex A of standard is “the whole”, without considering key elements of an ISMS such as, for example, Information security objectives, Statement of applicability (SOA), security metrics and indicators to assess performance, documented information, internal audit procedures, non-conformities, corrective actions, etc., and of course raising awareness of company’s human resources through various means: posters, banners, screen protectors, videos, trivia, games, plays, etc.

 - Automate ISMS Traditionally these initiatives are executed with support of office automation tools.
-Undoubtedly, use of a sotfware GlobalSUITE® Information Security has been a critical success factor in obtaining certification by our clients since it has reduced duration of consultancy by at least 25% (especially in activities as inventory of assets, risk management and establishment of metrics and indicators), has allowed client to become directly involved in use of the tool, keeping all records and documents of ISMS in a single information repository and, above all, it has allowed to give self-sustainability to ISMS without direct dependence towards consulting team, since we have jointly built it.
-In this sense, GlobalSUITE®covers entire PDCA cycle of ISO27001 standard and allows improvement and sustainability by the client of its ISMS.
+Undoubtedly, use of a sotfware GlobalSuite® Information Security has been a critical success factor in obtaining certification from our clients as it has reduced the duration of the consultancy by at least 25% (especially in the activities of inventory of assets, risk management and establishment of metrics and indicators), has allowed client to become directly involved in use of the tool, keeping all records and documents of ISMS in a single information repository and, above all, it has allowed to give self-sustainability to ISMS without direct dependence towards consulting team, since we have jointly built it.
+In this sense, GlobalSuite® covers the entire PHVA cycle of the ISO 27001 standard and allows the improvement and sustainability by the client of its ISMS.